osman245/Data-Structures-and-Algorithms/README.md

-# Algorithms
+#This repository is used for coding interview preperation.
+I will go over all concepts,topics and design patterns in order to adequately prepare for my interviews.

+##Algorithms

-## Algorithm: follows a certain guideline, set of steps to finish a task
+### Algorithm: follows a certain guideline, set of steps to finish a task

 We cultivate algorithmic thinking, choosing the best algorithm for the task.